manahilibrahim/manahildhl/README.md

         <div class="footer-container">
             <div class="footer-top">
                 <div class="footer-brand">
-                    <h3>DHL</h3>
+                    <h3>Manahil DHL</h3>
-                    <p>DHL is the global market leader in the logistics industry.
+                    <p>Manahil DHL is the global market leader in the logistics industry.
 We specialize in international express, road and air transport, contract logistics and international mail services.</p>
                     <div class="social-links">
                         <a href="#">📘</a>
                         <a href="#">🐦</a>